-- Descriptive research is uses the tools like, mean, average, median and frequency.
+- The descriptive research uses tools like mean, average, median and frequency.
 On the other hand, Explanatory research allows the researcher to use the tools which are more qualitative in nature.

 - The amount of information that the researcher has in mind, determines which type of research he/she should use to get better results.
-With only vague ideas in mind it would be good for the researcher to go with exp. research.
+With only vague ideas in mind, it would be good for the researcher to go to exp. research.
 On the other hand, information like quantitative data allows the researcher to go for descriptive research which leads to unearthing specific relationships.

 - Explanatory research needs to be conducted first, and then use that collection of information which is required for descriptive research.

 The explanatory research is such a type of research that is a pillar of the other type of researchers.
 Before initiating work for your next research, one should always conduct explanatory research first, because without it the research would be incomplete and it wouldn’t be as efficient.

 Explanatory research works to give your survey and research design a better focus and significantly limits any unintended bias information.

 8 thoughts on “Explanatory Research | The Ultimate Guide”

 What is the date of this article, I want to be able to reference it.

 i need such guidance

 Could I get the date for cite this post?